Bryant Lake Bowl - Smoked Trout and Beet Salad with Green Goddess Dressing

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy chef Al Potyondy-Smith and owner Kim Bartmann of Bryant Lake Bowl in Minneapolis, MN
+Recipe courtesy of chef Al Potyondy-Smith and owner Kim Bartmann of Bryant Lake Bowl in Minneapolis, MN